PastVirtual

 Professor of Law at Boston University

-Katharine B. Silbaugh is a Professor of Law at Boston University, with expertise in family law and gender law.
+Katharine B. Silbaugh is a Professor of Law at Boston University, specializing in family law and gender issues.

 Kelly Dittmar